mikke89/RmlUiDoc/pages/cpp_manual/interfaces/render.md

 Other rendering assumptions.

 * Alpha blending should be enabled.
+* Vertex colors are given in the sRGB color space.
 * Textures should have their fetched color multiplied by the vertex color.

 #### Projection matrix